raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 > ###useContext()
 will allow us to consume context in functional component.

-Our Navbar.js component will change like this.
+Our  <span class="highlight-in-text">Navbar.js</span> component will change like this.
 ```javascript
 import React, { Component, useContext } from 'react';
 import ToggleTheme from './ToggleTheme';